Fra\"{i}ss\'e theory in operator algebras: Introduction

-\Fraisse theoretic ideas were discussed in analysing the class of finite-dimensional Banach spaces and its amalgamation properties by Kubi\`s and Solecki in \cite{KubisSolecki}.
-Before a proper formalisation of \Fraisse theory for continuous structures, objects of \Fraisse theoretic nature were studied via topological and categorical methods, (see e.g. \cite{Kubis.Metric, KwiaBart}).
-A systematic approach to \Fraisse theory in the setting of continuous logic was discussed in \cite{Schoretsanitis} and then introduced in \cite{BY:Fraisse}.
-Notably, many structures in functional analysis have been recognized to be of \Fraisse theoretic nature, for example in the work of Ben Yaacov and collaborators (\cite{BenYaacov.Linear,BenYHenson}), Kubi\`s and his collaborators (\cite{KubisGarbu,KubisKwia,Kubis.Metric,KubisFr2}), and unpublished work of Conley and T\o rnquist.
 Here, we follow the approach of \cite{BY:Fraisse}.
 There, Ben Yaacov treats formally classes of metric structures, and gives the definition of \Fraisse classes and \Fraisse limits.
 Fix a language for metric structures $\mathcal L$.
 Informally, the \Fraisse theorem for continuous logic asserts that if $\mathcal K$ is a class of finitely-generated $\mathcal L$-structures which is hereditary, directed, satisfies reasonable separability conditions, and has the \emph{near amalgamation property}, then there is a unique separable $\mathcal L$-structure $M$ which has $\mathcal K$ as its age and is ultrahomogeneous, meaning that, given a finite tple $\bar a$ in $M$ the closure of the automorphism orbit of $\bar a$ contains all tuples with the same quantifier-free type of $\bar a$.
 A version of the \Fraisse theorem for nonhereditary classes, restricting the amount of homogeneity one obtains, also holds.

 Pivotal objects in operator algebras and functional analysis have been recognised as \Fraisse limits of appropriate classes of structures.
-We give below two examples of crucial, in their respective areas, such objects: the Jiang-Su algebra $\mathcal Z$ and the Poulsen simplex $\mathbf P$.
+We give two examples of crucial importance in their respective areas: the Jiang-Su algebra $\mathcal Z$ and the Poulsen simplex $\mathbf P$.